Nabute/AbushakirJs/README.md

----
-description: Ethiopian Date-time and Calendar Reckoning system.
-COMPUTUS.
----

 # AbushakirJs \(ባሕረ ሃሳብ\)

-## What does it mean?

 "Bahire Hasab /'bəhrɛ həsəb'/ " simply means "An age with a descriptive and chronological number".
 In some books it can also be found as "Hasabe Bahir", in a sense giving time an analogy, resembling a sea.